How to Start a Home-Based Photography Business

 4. Create a business name.
 What you name your business will become the brand image, so choose a name that fits the type of photography you want to do.
 If you want to take kid portraits you can have a whimsical name, but if you want to do business photography or weddings, you’ll want something that sounds professional or elegant.
 If you don’t use your given name in your business name, you’ll likely need to file a fictitious name statement with your county clerk’s office.
 You also need to check with the U. S. Patent and Trademark office to insure the name isn’t protected by trademark.

 5. Officially establish your business.
 Once you have a business name and set up your business structure, you need obtain business license or permits as required by your city or county.
-Although you may take photos using a digital camera, since you’ll be giving people prints, you’ll need to collect sales tax if you live in a state that charges sales tax.
+Although you may take photos using a digital camera, since you’ll be giving people prints, you may need to collect sales tax if you live in a state that charges sales tax.
 Your state’s comptroller or tax office will have the necessary forms and information on how to collect and pay sales tax.
 Once you have your business license, you can open a business bank account.

 6. Gather needed equipment and supplies.
 If photography is your hobby, you may already have much of the equipment you need; however, you’ll have to assess if the quality is high enough to charge for services.
 Along with a camera, you’ll also need lenses, flashes, batteries, photo editing software, quality photo paper and packaging used to deliver the photos to clients.
 You may also need lights and screens to control lighting.